JNRowe/vim-configs/dein.rst

         \ 'if': v:version >= 800,
     \ })

+..

-Move an item in a delimiter-separated list left or right
+    “Move an item in a delimiter-separated list left or right”

 .. code-block:: vim